bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 @image{images/AnalyzeData.png, "Analyze Data icon", 100}

+3) What kind of table or display are we building?

-We could use a bar-chart _or_ a pie-chart to do this analysis, but since we care more about the ratio ("2x as many fixed as unfixed") than the actual count ("20 fixed vs. 10 fixed") a pie chart is a slightly better choice.
-Once we've decided what to make and we know which rows and columns we're plotting, the next step is to _write the code!_
+We could use a bar-chart or a pie-chart to do this analysis, but since we care more about the ratio ("2x as many fixed as unfixed") than the count ("20 fixed vs. 10 fixed"), a pie chart is a better choice.
+We've decided what to make and we know which rows and columns we're plotting, so the next step is to _write the code!_

-**What did our displays tell us?**
+**4) What did our displays tell us?**

 <!--
 Have students discuss their answers